DERGMs: Degeneracy-restricted exponential random graph models: Introduction

-where $ c_k(\theta)$ is the \emph{modified} normalizing constant \end{definition} Note that setting $n=k-1$ reduces the DERGM to the usual ERGM.
+\end{definition} Note that setting $k=n-1$ reduces the DERGM to the usual ERGM.

+Section~\ref{sec:simulations} illustrates the effect of changing the degeneracy parameter value on the model behavior.
+For example, following \cite{schweinberger2011instability}, we investigate whether models exhibit excessive sensitivity, where small changes in the values of the natural parameters lead to large changes in the mean-value parameter and show an example where DERGMs do not exhibit such excessive sensitivity when compared to the corresponding ERGM.
+In addition, simulation results in Section~\ref{sec:simulationsFitting} provide evidence that the parameter estimates of a DERGM are not too different from the corresponding ERGM, in cases where both can be estimated.
+That is, even if the true data generating distribution is an ERGM, there is very little or no difference in fitting a DERGM.

+One may ask, what is the point of fitting a DERGM in such cases when the ERGM parameters can also be estimated?
+Our reasoning is that in such cases, one may think of support restriction as a means of improving the properties of the MCMC-MLE estimation procedure by preventing the Markov chain from visiting states that are extremal (e.g. graphs that are complete or near complete).
+Moreover, we believe that any reasonable ERGM that fits a real world data will place very little mass on graphs with large degeneracy (this can be demonstrated by fitting an ERGM, simulating a lot of graphs from the ERGM and recording the degeneracy parameter).
+Further, these experiments show that in cases where ERGMs cannot be fit, fitting a DERGM will give us reasonable parameter estimates.

-Graph degeneracy has other characterizations; for instance, a $k$-degenerate graph admits an ordering of its vertices $v_1, \ldots, v_n$ such that vertex $v_i$ has at most $k$ neighbors after it in the ordering; thus a bounded-degeneracy graph means there exists a vertex with few neighbors.
+\begin{remark}\rm Graph degeneracy has other characterizations; for instance, a $k$-degenerate graph admits an ordering of its vertices $v_1, \ldots, v_n$ such that vertex $v_i$ has at most $k$ neighbors after it in the ordering; thus a bounded-degeneracy graph means there exists a vertex with few neighbors.
+In fact, another characterization is that in a \emph{$k$-degenerate} graph, every induced subgraph has a vertex of degree at most $k$.
 Hence, bounding the degeneracy of a graph is a \emph{weaker constraint} than bounding the overall node degree in the graph, and it is also weaker than bounding the so-called $h$-index, which means that most nodes have few neighbors.
 For supporting evidence of low-degeneracy network data, see \cite[Section 3.1]{KarPelPetStaWilb:shellErgm}, where the authors compute degeneracy of each of the undirected graphs in the \cite{Pajek} database.
-A secondary reason to consider this support restriction is that restricting to bounded-degeneracy graphs makes many sub graph counting algorithms computationally efficient: for example, all the maximal cliques can be enumerated in polynomial time in the case of bounded degeneracy, while in general the problem is NP-hard.
+A secondary reason to consider this support restriction is that restricting to bounded-degeneracy graphs makes many sub graph counting algorithms computationally efficient: for example, all the maximal cliques can be enumerated in polynomial time in the case of bounded degeneracy, while in general the problem is NP-hard. \end{remark} \begin{remark}\rm We want to emphasize the fact that bounding the degeneracy of a graph does not impose any bound on the maximum degree.
+Consider, for example, a star graph on $n$ nodes.
+The maximum degree is $n-1$, but the degeneracy is only $1$.
+In fact, the key reason for bounding the degeneracy and not the degree is that one gets a class of graphs that can have very high degree nodes, but are still sparse in some sense. \end{remark}

 \begin{remark}\rm A discussion on the choice of $k$ is in order.
 The problem of simultaneously estimating $\theta$ and $k$ from $g_{obs}$ seems quite difficult, since changing $k$ changes the support of the model.
 We consider the choice of $k$ akin to the problem of model selection, as different values of $k$ describe different models.
 Valid choices of $k$ range from the observed value $k_{obs}$ to $n-1$, where $k=n-1$ reduces to the usual ERGM.
 Setting $k = k_{obs}$ seems to be a reasonable choice (and it is the minimal choice, otherwise the model places $0$ probability on the observed graph), for now, given that in most real world networks $k_{obs}$ is much smaller than $n$.
 More importantly, we will show in Section \ref{sec:stability} that setting $k \ll n$ leads to improved model behavior, and in addition we prove a lower bound on the size of the support of such a DERGM compared to the full ERGM.
 Choosing smaller values of $k$ leads to a likelihood function that is better behaved, eliminates dense graphs from the support, and reduces model degeneracy.
 We show this in detail theoretically and by simulations. \end{remark}